- Community Development

 - You can also enter, submit, and pay for your fence permit online by clicking here Fence Permit Submission Online.

-- Property Line Adjustment (PDF) - The relocation or elimination of a common property line between two or more abutting properties
+- Parcel Boundary Adjustment (PDF) - The adjustment of parcel boundaries, including eliminating a common property line between two or more abutting parcels.
+If the property is in a recorded subdivision, a plat amendment is required.

 - Retaining Wall (PDF) – Review of the location and design of a retaining wall